enomie/Mixamo2GLBAnimationMerger/reviews/202511290057-technical-review.md

 ## Overview

-This pipeline automates the conversion and merging of character animations from FBX format to a single web-optimized GLB file.
+Mixamo2GLBAnimationMerger automates the conversion and merging of character animations from FBX format to a single web-optimized GLB file.
 It is designed specifically for Mixamo character animations but works with any FBX files that follow the same structure.

 ## Architecture